Triple convolution sums of the generalised divisor functions and related sums over primes: Introduction

 The study of the higher convolution of the (generalised) divisor functions is more challenging.
 Unlike the shifted convolution sum of the divisor function, an asymptotic estimate for the triple convolution sum of the divisor function is yet unproven.
 For a fixed positive integer $h$, the triple convolution sum of the divisor function is defined as

 In \cite{TB}, Browning suggested that $\mathcal{T}(d,d,d,x;h) \sim c_h x(\log x)^3$ as $x\to\infty$, with a precise constant $c_h>0$.
-While this conjecture is still open, Browning \cite{TB} proved an `average' version of the above asymptotic, which was later extended by Blomer \cite{VB} using spectral tools.
-A far reaching generalisation of these average results for the higher convolution sums of a fixed generalised divisor function was recently obtained by Matom\"aki, Radziwi\l\l, Shao, Tao and Ter\"av\"ainen \cite{MRSTT}, extending also a recent work of Miao \cite{miao}.
+This conjecture is still unproven, but Browning \cite{TB} proved an `average' version of the above asymptotic, which was later extended by Blomer \cite{VB} using spectral tools.
+A far reaching generalisation of these average results for the higher convolution sums of a fixed generalised divisor function has recently been obtained by Matom\"aki, Radziwi\l\l, Shao, Tao and Ter\"av\"ainen \cite{MRSTT}.
+This also extends a recent work of Miao \cite{miao}.